Coronavirus cases in Virginia up to 9, expected to increase

 While some states are stepping up bans on large gatherings, Northam did not announce any such restrictions Wednesday.
 He also said he was not declaring a state of emergency — an administrative tool that allows for additional flexibility in spending and procurement - but said he was prepared to do so if needed.

-Also Wednesday, the University of Virginia joined a rapidly expanding list of universities nationwide moving classes online.
+Also Wednesday, at least three public colleges joined a rapidly expanding list of universities nationwide moving classes online.

 Virginia is conducting tests for the virus at a state lab using kits provided by the federal government.
 The number of available tests is limited, so the state lab is prioritizing testing of people who meet certain criteria, including those who are exhibiting symptoms and were in contact with a confirmed case or traveled to an area where the virus is widespread, state epidemiologist Dr. Lilian Peake said.